carbon-language/carbon-lang/clang/docs/Modules.rst

     about headers not covered by the umbrella header or the module map.

 A header with the ``private`` specifier may not be included from outside the module itself.

+A header with the ``textual`` specifier will not be included when the module is built, and will be textually included if it is named by a ``#include`` directive.
+However, it is considered to be part of the module for the purpose of checking *use-declaration*\s.

 A header with the ``exclude`` specifier is excluded from the module.
 It will not be included when the module is built, nor will it be considered to be part of the module.